CNC Wired Remote Controller

 The button library that is part of the GFX graphics library needs to be adjusted in two ways.

 1. The declarations for the 'label' argument in the 'initButton(...)' functions have to be changed from 'char *' to 'const char *' in order to avoid a warning that has been added into current versions of the Arduino IDE compiler.
 This is at four places in Adafruit_GFX.h and the corresponding four places in Adafruit_GFX.cpp.
 This change is optional, as the warning can be ignored, but the warning may become an error in future versions of the IDE.
+Updated versions of the library will likely remove this warning.

 2. A function to update the label needs to be added to the Adafruit_GFX_Button class.
 The function template is added to Adafruit_GFX.h and the function is added to Adafruit_GFX.cpp.
 This function is required in order to avoid re-initialising the button when the label changes - a process that is expensive in both processor cycles and memory.
+This change has been proposed but not implemented in any version available at this date (mid-2024).

 Template (Adafruit_GFX.h):